MasterOfBrainstorming/digdug/README.md

 # digdug
-Quickie hack to dig multiple domains or IP-addresses listed in a file
+Quickie hack to dig multiple domains or IP-addresses listed in a file.

          _____  _       _____